 The last twelve months have been traumatic for everyone.
 As adults we are able to explain feelings of loneliness and isolation, and pick up the phone to communicate with other people who understand.
 I’m pausing now to reflect on how it’s been with a toddler.
 The terrible two’s are a real thing, and during this time they learn new things at an exponential rate.
 The impact that twelve months of limited interaction will have on young children I fear is something which remains to be seen.
 Although I find it remarkable how resilient Arlo has been throughout at adapting to change.
 It’s been exhausting trying to keep up with him.

 Arlo was two when lockdown first began, and we celebrated his third birthday when the first lockdown drew to a close in June.
-During the second lockdown I had to complete his primary school application without visiting any of the local schools and I can’t help but pause to reflect on the last twelve months.
+I’ve been reading about other people’s perspectives from way back then, here’s an insightful post from mum on a budget.
+During the second lockdown I had to complete Arlo’s primary school application without visiting any of the local schools and I can’t help but pause to reflect on the last twelve months.
 As an adult it feels like the last twelve months has dragged but for Arlo it’s been a quarter of his life.
 He probably won’t remember much from before 2020 and so this pandemic has formed the beginning of his living memory.

 As soon as the clock struck midnight and I found myself sitting in 2021 a sudden panic set in.
 This is the year that Arlo starts school and I don’t know how ready we are.
 This time around, in third lockdown we have been fortunate enough to still be able to send Arlo to pre-school and it’s now after a couple of months of being settled in to a regular routine that I’ve realised just how important that social interaction is for him, and how lockdown and the pandemic had an impact on his behaviour.